mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

         ...

         Successfully pushed app up: Your App ID

+    Your App ID should be in the following format: YourAppName-XXXX

 6. Copy the returned App ID and use it to create the demo user by pasting the following into your command shell: `realm-cli users create --type email --email demo --password demopw`